 Please see the Accommodative Testing section of the Testing Services website.

 Placement testing in reading, English and math is free for current and prospective OCC students.
-There is a $55 fee for the Test of Essential Academic Skills for prospective OCC Nursing and Surgical Technology students.
-There is a proctoring fee of $26 for all exams taken by non-OCC students.
+There is a fee for the Test of Essential Academic Skills for prospective OCC Nursing and Surgical Technology students that is paid at the time of registration (see our Nursing Tests page).
+There is a proctoring fee of $30 for all exams taken by non-OCC students and for CLEP.

 Onondaga Community College